Chapter 9. Connection Points

 Here’s the default implementation provided by

-the IDispEventSimpleImpl
+the IDispEventSimpleImpl class:

 1//Helper for finding the function index for a DISPID